20macchiken/DES423-HeartDisease-ML/READme.md

 # DES423-Heart-Disease-Prediction

-Making Prediction for knowledge and for term project in Applied Machine Learning course (DES423) Only for learning purpose.
+Making Prediction for knowledge and for term project in Applied Machine Learning course (DES423) Only for educational purpose.

+**NOTE We use the data set called `heart_all_clean_binary.csv` because we want to predict the presence or absence (which means like have or not have) of the heart disease in the patient, and detect possible disease, about severity `num` column in the dataset (หรือ stage of disease or in thai ระดับความรุนแรงของ patient นั้น).
+So we can use other one which is `heart_all_clean.csv` but for first screenning (which means like first-pass check of the stage).
+Using binary one can predict who has it or not is for this purpose and we could modify and configure to predict the severity with other dataset.

 # Installation Guide
 This project uses Python 3.11 (PyCaret 3.x doesn’t support 3.13 reliably at the moment)